 Static content management compiles the entire site from a series of mark down files stored away from the main site.
 In order to change the site one must rebuild the site and redeploy.
 This can be made simple enough that a non developer can easily perform the task, in fact there are now even both client side Java applications and web front ends that can work with hugo.

 IMHO even if your site is partially dynamic, I’d want to move the dynamic part away from the static part keeping the attack vectors as small as possible.
-Most people at some point or other forget to apply updates for PHP or Joomla; this is especially important when using WordPress or Joomla to do so as hackers are constantly looking for flaws in them.
-Further, they rely on a large number of sites not being frequently updated and therefore easily hacked.
+Most people at some point or other forget to apply updates for PHP or Joomla; this is especially important when using WordPress or Joomla as hackers are constantly looking for flaws in them.
+Further, hackers generally rely on a large number of sites not being frequently updated and therefore easily hacked.
 Static systems such as Hugo don’t have anywhere near as many moving parts and only the server need be updated frequently.

 If you need more background to help you decide if the switch is right for you, I’ve linked some articles that helped me decide on using a static CMS: Discussion about using Hugo